Sep 3, 2014

 His international design career started in 1982 when he began working for Chrysler Corporation, UK and PSA Peugeot Citroën on passenger and commercial vehicles.
 In 1988, he joined Ghia SpA as a consultant designer, where his work included the reveal of the Ford Ghia Via concept vehicle in 1989.

-Callum, born November 1958, graduated from Napier University in Edinburgh with a bachelor’s degree in industrial design.
+Callum, born in 1958, graduated from Napier University in Edinburgh with a bachelor’s degree in industrial design.
 He also holds a master’s degree in transportation design from the Royal College of Art in London.